microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/build_test_ship/troubleshooting.rst

 In other cases, the session ID might not be available in the UI.

 ..  figure:: /images/error_bizbar.png
-    :alt: An image of an error in Word Online displayed in a yellow bar under the ribbon.
+    :alt: An image of an error in Word on the web displayed in a yellow bar under the ribbon.

 At this point, it is still often possible to get the session ID by using the following steps:

 #.
 Before closing the browser, refreshing the page, or clicking any buttons in the dialog or notification bar,
     start Fiddler or open the browser developer tools.
 #.
-Navigate away from the Office Online application or click a button in the dialog or notification bar.
+Navigate away from the |wac| application or click a button in the dialog or notification bar.
 #.
 You should see a request to either `WsaUpload.ashx` or `RemoteUls.ashx`.
 The response to those requests should
     include the **X-UserSessionId** header with the session ID.